 - 7. One of the ways we require providers to report on their Prevent-related activity is through the Prevent accountability and data return (ADR).
 The return covers data relating to the core areas of the Prevent duty: welfare, staff training, and external speakers and events.
 It provides information about how providers are implementing their policies, processes and systems to prevent people from being drawn into terrorism.
 These datasets provide us with a picture of relevant activity in each of these areas.
 Our assessment of a provider's compliance takes this data into account alongside broader sources of evidence as part of our risk-based monitoring approach. - 8.
 The data collected through the ADR is designed to inform the OfS's Prevent monitoring activity.
 If we consider it to be relevant we may use this information to inform other areas of regulatory activity, although we recognise the limitations of the data in this respect.
 For example, if a registered provider is not compliant with the Prevent duty, we may see this as an indication of concerns about its compliance with its conditions of registration. - 9.
 Some of the data we collect is contextual and allows us to understand a provider's approach to implementing the duty.
 This data provides us with: - a better understanding of any Prevent-related activity in a given year.
 For example, we collect the total number of events and speakers approved by a provider to provide us with greater context of its Prevent-related events. - broader evidence of activity to assess whether a provider is showing due regard to the Prevent duty.
-This is both because many providers subject to the Prevent duty may not
+This is both because many providers subject to the Prevent duty may not have examples of Prevent issues faced in a reporting period, and broader activity beyond Prevent may also indirectly support efforts to safeguard people from radicalisation.

 &lt;sup>5 We ask for this information from 'established providers': providers with whom we have already done an initial test of compliance, under our monitoring framework.
 We undertake other monitoring activities which are set out in our monitoring framework.
-See 'Prevent duty: Framework for monitoring in higher education in England' at www.officeforstudents.org.uk/publications/prevent-duty-framework-for-monitoring-in-higher-education-in-england-2018-19-onwards/.
+See Prevent duty: Framework for monitoring in higher education in England 2018-19 onwards.